All Episodes

 It's amazing.

-We mean he didn't have experience.
+What do you mean he didn't have experience?

 Of course he did.

-He'd given a great speech, Harvard Law, all these great things.
+He'd given a great speech, Harvard law, all these great things.

-And here comes Ted Cruz, who actually has more experience than Obama does, and they're now hitting him with a lack of experience, and some are even saying on our side, some conservative uh media types are even saying, hey, look, we don't want to repeat this.
+And some are even saying on our side, some conservative media types are even saying, hey, look, we don't want to repeat this.

 Look what we did when we elected a guy with no experience the first time, as though Obama is who he is because of lack of experience.